 Devastating Tsunamis

-March 11, 2011 a large earthquake, 9.0 magnitude, struck just offshore in Japan triggering a major Tsunami that slammed into Japan's east coast.
+March 11, 2011 a large earthquake, 9.0 magnitude, struck just offshore in Japan triggering a major Tsunami in Japan's east coast.
 Japan is also dealing with a possible nuclear meltdown along with the earthquake and massive Tsunami.

 The radiation fears added to the catastrophe that has been unfolding in Japan, where at least 10,000 people are believed to have been killed and millions of people have spent four nights with little food, water or heating in near-freezing temperatures as they dealt with the loss of homes and loved ones.
 Up to 450,000 people are in temporary shelters.

-Below is a short video of the actual tsunami - please be advised it is disturbing to watch!
+Below is a short tsunami video - please be advised it is disturbing to watch!

 This Tsunami also struck the Hawaiian Islands shortly after 3:07 a.m.
 Friday (8:07 a.m.
 ET) -- less than eight hours after the magnitude the earthquake struck off Japan.
 The Hawaiian capital Honolulu is nearly 3,800 miles (6,100 km) from the epicenter of Friday's quake.

-It brought six-foot waves to Maui, where harbors remained closed Friday night, and brought 8.1-foot waves to Crescent City, California, about 15 miles north of where the only known U.S. fatality occurred.
+It brought 6 foot waves to Maui, where harbors stayed closed Friday night, and brought even larger waves to Crescent City, California.
+There was one fatality in the United States and that occured in California.

 On December 26 2004, an earthquake in the Indian Ocean measuring 9.0 on the Richter scale set off one that struck at 10 Asian and three African countries, leaving over 226,000 people dead.